MEASURE H CITIZENS’ OVERSIGHT ADVISORY BOARD (COAB)

 The same ordinance that placed Measure H on the March 2017 ballot also created a five-member Citizens’ Oversight Advisory Board (COAB) appointed by the Board of Supervisors to ensure a public accounting of the first and only sales tax dedicated to preventing and addressing homelessness.

 The COAB meets quarterly to discuss a range of topics and conduct periodic audits.
-The March 2, 2023 meeting was cancelled and a special meeting on October 13, 2023 has been scheduled.
+The September 7, 2023 regular meeting was cancelled and a special meeting on October 13, 2023 has been scheduled.
 The remaining regular meeting date for this year will be on December 7, 2023.

 Appointed by Supervisor Hilda L. Solis, First District